CommonAccord/Site-My/Doc/GA4GH/WIP/GA4GW_REWG_ProspectiveConsent_Form.md

 0.4.sec=[Contact information]

+0.=[Z/paras/s4]

 1.Ti=Introduction

 1.1.sec=We invite you to be part of the [name of project].

-This project collaborates with researchers from around the world in studies approved and monitored by [research ethics review committee].
-This project is guided by the Framework for Responsible Sharing of Genomic and Health-Related Data [cite URL for relevant website].
+1.2.sec=This project collaborates with researchers from around the world in studies approved and monitored by [research ethics review committee].

+1.3.sec=This project is guided by the Framework for Responsible Sharing of Genomic and Health-Related Data [cite URL for relevant website].

+1.=[Z/para/s4]

 1.2.0.sec=The [name of project] will include some or all of the following: [describe]